reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 Now we all know entirely too much about TFTP.
 Let's write some code already!

 Before I start parsing anything I find it helpful to design the resulting types.
-Even in my application code I put on my library developer hat so that I won't be annoyed with my own abstractions later on.
+Even in application code I put on my library developer hat so I'm not annoyed by my own abstractions later.

 Let's motivate this design by looking at some code that would use it.